by Eddie Arcaro

 We call a jock's riding form on the horse his seat.
 Basically what it is is his balance and to be a rider at all--much less a good race rider--you have to have a perfect balance at all times.
 The majority of successful race riders have a good seat.
 Now, mind you, I don't mean to say they all look pretty.
 But you can be sure that even the jocks who don't look pretty must have their bodies real secure on that horse in order to be able to bobble, weave and duck around and finally get the job done.
 I know riders who will criticize another jock for how badly he shifts his weight and flops around.
 But you can never argue with success, and any boy must have something if he can keep on winning and keep on looking bad while doing it.
 In this same connection, when you say somebody has a bad seat, it usually means he has imperfect balance.
 And imperfect balance which results in a jock shifting his weight all over the place must--by every law--hinder the horse.
 No jock can get away with it and be successful.

+I've always thought that your seat comes from your legs.
+Strength enough in the legs so that you could turn the horse's head completely loose without the reins and still be able to maintain perfect balance.
+My own particular seat is the result of having legs strong enough so that they take care of my hands.
+In other words, my legs give me the purchase which makes it unnecessary for me to ride a horse's mouth.
+Of course, from time to time, everyone finds that they'll be laying too heavy on the mouth and when you find yourself doing it you know you're doing the wrong thing.
 (Here I can draw quite a parallel between race riding and golf.
 A fellow might be doing a dozen things wrong with his golf swing, but if he knows what he's doing wrong he can correct it.
 When a jockey gets into a riding slump it's usually not just a run of bad mounts that causes it.
 The jock will generally find some basic thing he's doing wrong--like riding too hard on a horse's mouth or trying to ride faster than the horse can run and thereby getting out of rhythm with him.
 The smart jock quickly figures out what it is that he's doing wrong--often he can get a good idea from watching himself in the film patrol movies--and corrects it.)

 In the next four weeks, I am going to take up with the great help from Bob Riger's drawings, specific problems which face every jockey in the world sooner or later.
 Under the headings: "Pre-race", "The Start", "The Whip", and finally, "The Finish".
 I hope to clear up points which I believe are often quite misunderstood or at least misinterpreted by many racing fans.
 I can't overemphasize to those fans who still think that racing is just getting tied onto a horse and winging off to see who's fastest that this sport has many aspects to it.
 The spectator who appreciates some of these factors will get more enjoyment out of racing, regardless of which horse he bets on.

 Put yourself, for a minute, in the position of a jockey ready to walk to the paddock to accept his mount.
 You have read the past-performance charts on each horse in the race and have an idea of what is expected of each of them.
 You are familiar with the track and its particular condition at the moment.
 You know there are another dozen or so jocks all thinking of the race in the same serious way that you are.
 They are, like yourself, good professional horsemen and each one of them is intent on winning.
 A dozen owners and their trainers are standing in the saddling shed.
 They have checked and rechecked their own horses and looked up and down the shed to see what the opposition looks like.
-If you could overhear what the trainer is telling his owner, it's probable that he'd be saying something like,
+If you could overhear what the trainer is telling his owner, it's probable that he'd be saying something like, "Boss, I've done all I can for this horse.
+He's fit and ready to go.
+From now on it's up to him--and our jock"

 It's quite true, too.
 From now on it is up to the jock.
 One of the dozen horses is going to win that race and it'll be because one of the dozen jocks does exactly the right thing at exactly the right time.
 Your paid job as a professional jock is to make sure that you give your horse the most intelligent ride possible.